V. S. Ramachandran

 Vilayanur Subramanian Ramachandran (born 10 August 1951) is an Indian-American neuroscientist.
-He is known for his wide-ranging experiments and theories in behavioral neurology, including the invention of the mirror box.
+He is known for his experiments and theories in behavioral neurology, including the invention of the mirror box.
 Ramachandran is a distinguished professor in UCSD's Department of Psychology, where he is the director of the Center for Brain and Cognition.

 After earning a medical degree in India, Ramachandran studied experimental neuroscience at Cambridge, obtaining his PhD there in 1978.
 Most of his research has been in the fields of behavioral neurology and visual psychophysics.
 After early work on human vision, Ramachandran turned to work on wider aspects of neurology including phantom limbs and phantom pain.
-Ramachandran invented mirror therapy which is now used to treat amputees with phantom limb pain and also to help restore motor control in stroke victims with weakened limbs.
+Ramachandran also performed the world's first "phantom limb amputation" surgeries by inventing the mirror therapy, which is now widely used for reducing phantom pains (with the goal of eliminating phantom sensations altogether in long term), and also for helping to restore motor control in stroke victims with weakened limbs.